Al Michaels: Monday Night Football

 Michaels's longest-running assignment was that of the lead play-by-play announcer on ABC's Monday Night Football telecasts, a position he held for 20 seasons beginning in 1986.
 Before that, his most notable NFL assignment for ABC was hosting (along with Jim Lampley) the pre-game coverage of Super Bowl XIX at the end of the 1984 season.
 In 1988, he called his first Super Bowl.
 Three years later, he was on hand to call the thrilling Super Bowl between the New York Giants and Buffalo Bills.
-Bills kicker Scott Norwood missed a potentially game-winning field goal, and thus, ensured the Giants victory.

 The trio of Michaels, Dan Dierdorf (who joined MNF the year after Michaels's first), and Frank Gifford lasted until the 1997 season when Gifford was replaced following disclosure of an extramarital affair.
 During the 1980s, Gifford would fill-in for Michaels on play-by-play whenever he went on baseball assignments for the League Championship Series (1986 and 1988) or World Series (1987 and 1989).

 Former Cincinnati Bengals quarterback Boomer Esiason (who left after the 1999 season) replaced Gifford in 1998, and Dierdorf was dropped after that season.
 Unexpectedly, comedian Dennis Miller joined the cast in 2000 along with Dan Fouts.
 In 2002, following Miller and Fouts' departure, John Madden joined Michaels in a well-received pairing.